alessandrodeste/fitbit-tooloclock/README.md

 ## Contributing

-I'm going to experiment with fitbit apis developing a clock based on my personal needs.
-Any contribution is welcome and if you want to collaborate just ping me, we can plan together a different roadmap. :)
+Any contribution is welcome!
+Requests and suggestions are welcome too! :)

 ## Resources